GRHS Students of the Week

 Students of the Week

-Devin Love was nominated as a Student of the Week by GRHS Football Staff.
+Bruce King was nominated as a Student of the Week by GRHS Science Teacher Mrs. Megan Allen.

-The football staff would like to nominate Devin Love for Wolf of the Week.
-Devin won the offensive player of the week for his performance against Riverton, where he caught 10 passes including 2 touchdowns in the game.
-Devin has been a solid player the past two seasons, both on offense and defense, and is making a name for himself as one of the most talented receivers in the state. ”
+I would like to nominate Bruce King for Wolf of the Week.
+Bruce has been an awesome addition to class this fall.
+He always brings a positive attitude and is enthusiastic about learning.
+He is kind and helpful to his classmates. ”

 .